walburgerriley/walburger-resume/docs/index1.md

 `Jul 2017 – Jul 2019`
-__The Church of Jesus Christ of Latter-Day Saints__, Australia _Missionary,_
+__The Church of Jesus Christ of Latter-Day Saints__, Australia

+_Missionary,_
+- Coordinated trainings, activities, and budgets for 6 to 24 fellow volunteers.
+- Planned, organized, and taught workshops bi-weekly on goal setting and self-improvement.

 ### Skills and Certifications
  Certified in Excel.